-What Causes Condensation along Windows
+What Produces Condensation on Windows

 Inside Moisture vs. In Between Panes

-- Moisture on the inside of a window is caused from the warm humid air in your home condensing on the glass.
+- Moisture within a window is produced from the warm humid air in your home forming against the glass.

-Why Condensation on Windows Can Be a Problem
+Why Sweating Windows Can Be an Issue

-How to Decrease Humidity in Your Home
+How to Lower Humidity Inside Your Home

-Other Ways to Reduce Condensation on Windows
+Additional Ways to Lower Condensation on Windows